 “What is clear and concise can’t deal with reality,” Joyce is reported to have told friend Arthur Power, “For to be real is to be surrounded by mystery.”

 In the modern age, there is much discussion of the widening gap between the haves and the have nots.
-That particular discussion revolves around money, as it has for time immemorial, but in the Joycean world, the gap involves those that “get” his works, and those that do not.
+That particular discussion revolves around economic distinctions, as it has for time immemorial, but in the Joycean world, the gap involves those that “get” his works, and those who do not.
 Those that get it usually prefer to have deeper meanings shrouded in clever wordplay.
 They usually prefer symbolism over substance; writing over storytelling; and interpretation over consistent and concretized thoughts.

 The two schools of thought between the haves and the havenots can probably best be explained by breaking them down to the Hemingway manner of writing and that of Joyce.
 Hemingway wrote clear and concise sentences.
 Hemingway stated that his methodology was to write something that was true: